5 Reasons To visit Kakadu and How to Plan your Trip

 Burrunguy (Nourlangie Rock)

 Previously known as Nourlangie Rock, Burrunguy is home to the Anbangbang gallery and is only of the simplest art sites to access.
-It’s an easy 1.5km walk that takes you past the main galleries and allows you to see to see the creation ancestor, Namarrkon, the Lightning Man.
+It’s an easy 1.5km walk that takes you past the main galleries and allows you to see the creation ancestor, Namarrkon, the Lightning Man.

 Burrungkuy Nourlangie rock art site in Kakadu

-Aboriginal Rock Paintings at Burrungkuy Nourlangie rock art site in Kakadu National Park
+Burrungkuy Nourlangie rock art site in Kakadu National Park

 Burrunguy rock art site is open year round, and this is the best place for anyone with limited mobility to view ancient rock art.
 While you are here, take a walk around Anbangbang Billabong.